 Places Around Lubbock That Closed in 2023

-Sticky Fingers: Lubbock Folks Confess What They've STOLEN From Restaurants
+Sticky Fingers: Texas Folks Confess What They've STOLEN From Restaurants

-Apparently, Lubbock loves to steal from restaurants.
-The answers to "what have you stolen" went from relatable to surprising, from harmless to eyebrow-raising.
+Of course, you would never steal from a restaurant, but apparently, some Texans are downright kleptomaniacs.
+These answers to "What have you stolen from a restaurant" went from relatable to surprising, and from harmless to eyebrow-raising.

 20% of new businesses fail in the first year and 50% fail in the first five.
-How are small businesses killing themselves, and how can new ones avoid making the same mistakes?
+There are many reasons why- from economic pressures to bad luck.
+But for many businesses, the blame falls on the business itself.

 More From KFMX FM